LoserHasNoFuture/Cracking-Leetcode/Array/442_Find_All_Duplicates_in_an_Array_448_41.md

-# 442. Find All Duplicates in an Array
+# 442. Find All Duplicates in an Array  (Do 448 First)
 Given an array of integers, 1 ≤ a[i] ≤  _n_  (_n_  = size of array), some elements appear  **twice**  and others appear  **once**.

 Find all the elements that appear  **twice**  in this array.